AnuragRSimha/Espion/README.md

 where espion.py program was running.
 Remember to terminate the execution of that program before browsing the log file.
 It's titled as 'Keystroke log file (current date).txt'.

+## Consequences of Illegal/Unauthorised Use
+### The Indian Law
+Only a few points are listed here:
+As per the Indian law, the accused can also be jailed under the following (suitable) sections:
+#### IT ACT
+1. Sec.
+73: Publishing False Digital Signature Certificates.
+2. Sec.
+65: Tampering with Computer Source Documents.
+3. Sec.
+72: Breach of Confidentiality and Privacy.

+#### IPC (Indian Penal Code)
+1. Sec.
+463: Forgery of Electronic Records.
+2. Sec.
+420: Bogus Websites & Cyber Fraud.

+### The British Law
+The cyber security laws that are normally applied in case of cyber attacks are as follows (As per the British law):
+1. The Privacy and Electronic Communications Regulations 2003 (PECR)
+2. Computer Misuse Act 1990 (CMA)
+4. Investigatory powers Act 2016 (IPA)
+5. Fraud Act 2006
+6. Theft Act 1968
+7. Theft Act 1978
+8. Forgery and Counterfeiting Act 1981
+9. Proceeds of crime act 2002 (POCA)
+10. Data protection act 2018 (DPA)
+11. Official Secrets Act 1989